 Severe weather conditions or damage to facilities from natural disasters may require the college to operate on a delayed schedule or to close.
 The President or his/her designee is responsible for determining when the college will start late, close early, or close completely.
 Classes may not be held during such suspensions under any circumstances.

 A. Notification methods

 No announcement means normal operation.
 Announcements are generally for one day only.

 B. Notification messages

-The notifications will usually be one of the following types, and will usually apply to all College locations:
+The notifications will usually be one of the following types, and will usually, but not necessarily, apply to all College locations: